 Taking care of a young baby takes time and energy, and moms often feel they have little left of either to do anything else.
-Yet, it’s important that moms stay active and healthy.
+Yet, it’s important that moms stay active and healthy and exercising with baby is a good way to stay healthy.
 Daily exercise actually boosts your energy level, so finding creative ways to do this can give you the stamina you need as a parent.
 This doesn’t mean you need to reactivate your gym membership and start hitting the body pump class again.
 Your new life with a little baby can be hectic enough, so keep your exercise routine simple and make it something you enjoy.
 Keeping your baby active also encourages motor development and coordination.
 Here are some ways you can work in a little exercise with your baby or toddler into your daily routine.

 A daily stroll around the neighborhood

 - Bring baby along for the ride.
 Invest in a jogging stroller and begin each day with a brisk walk around the neighborhood.
 What better way to show off you new bundle of joy?
-You may also meet other new moms who are out doing the same thing.
+You may also meet other new moms who are out exercising with baby.

 - Start slow.
 Take it easy at first.
 If you find yourself out of breathe after just a few minutes, you may be pushing yourself too hard, too soon.
 You can work up to a brisk walk and even a jog over a few months.

 - Be baby’s tour guide.
 Be sure you talk to baby as you walk or jog along.
 Your baby will enjoy hearing your voice in the early months.
 As baby gets older, you can begin to point out the scenery and label common objects.
 Teach baby familiar sounds, such as cars, animals, and airplanes, that you may hear along the way.

 - Make pit stops.
 Stop a few times along the way to point out anything especially interesting, such as a friendly dog to touch, another baby to see, or some colorful flowers to pick.